Music-and-Culture-Technology-Lab/omnizart/README.md

 | beat     |                    |                    |          | Transcribes beat position.        |

-**NOTES** Though the implementation of training the drum model is 90% complete, but there still exists some invisible bugs that cause the training fails to converge compared to the author's original implmentation.
+**NOTES** Though the implementation of training the drum model is 90% complete, but there still exists some invisible bugs that cause the training fails to converge compared to the author's original implementation.

 Example usage
 <pre>